AnanthGeethanath/tpm-samples/README.md

 ## Introduction

-The main purpose of this repository is to share and learn best practices to build agentic systems.The current focus is on Cloud scale Operations.
-[MLOps.org](https://ml-ops.org/) would be used as a reference.
-The focud=s will be on scenarios that help maintain 99.9999% availability.
+The main purpose of this repository is to share and learn best practices for building agentic systems.
+The current focus is on cloud-scale operations.
+[MLOps.org](https://ml-ops.org/) will be used as a reference.
+The focus is on scenarios that help maintain 99.9999% availability.

-### Use case 1 : Anomaly Detec tion
+### Use case 1: Anomaly Detection

 This area is broad and can be classified as:

-1. Stored anomalies (Predominantly logs)
+1. Stored anomalies (predominantly logs)
 2. Online anomalies